 “As well as improving operational efficiency, the data collected by the Hub will enable us to drive better insight from these types of claims.
 The results will give us the opportunity to improve our strategies as well as having a competitive edge.”

 First AI Lawyer

 Through the old system, claim handlers would analyze and then respond to a court proceedings pack before going ahead to download the documents regarding the specific claim to forward to legal providers.

 After the hearing, the findings would then be shared with claim handlers in a bid to feed them back into the system.

 The system builds on Lauri, which was developed by Keoghs.

-Lauri claims to be the first artificial intelligence (AI) lawyer for the insurance industry through interacting directly via email or system integration by using natural language processing.
+Lauri claims to be the first artificial intelligence (AI) lawyer for the insurance industry by interacting directly via email or system integration by using natural language processing (NLP).

 Allianz is a Munich, Germany-based financial services company whose principal businesses include asset management and insurance.

 According to Forbes magazine’s composite measure, the insurer was the largest insurance entity, the biggest company, and the largest financial services group as of 2014.